Earp Vendetta Ride: Earp posse pursued by Behan posse

 On the same day, the Earp party arrived from Iron Springs to an area outside Tombstone and met with supporters, including Charlie Smith and Dan Tipton.
 They were hoping to receive $1,000 contributed by mining owner and Earp supporter E.B.
 Gage from Smith, but after Smith was arrested by Behan, Tony Kraker and "Whistling Dick" Wright were chosen to carry it, and they had not returned.
 Gage had meanwhile learned of his mother's death and had left town for the east coast.
-Later that day the Earp party rode north towards Henderson Ranch near where they ate and fed their horses.
+Later that day the Earp party rode north towards Henderson Ranch near where they fed and watered their horses.
 Cochise County Deputy Sheriff Frank Hereford was at the ranch but didn't show himself in fear of his safety, although the Earp party had only "the greatest respect" for him.

 On March 25, Sheriff Behan formed a posse that included known criminals including Johnny Ringo, Phin Clanton and Johnny Barnes.
 The 25-man posse left Tombstone and searched east of town for the Earp posse for a while before turning back for the night.
 At around 6:30 a.m. the next day, Behan led a 15-man posse from Tombstone, headed for the Dragoon Mountains, and they returned that night.
 The Earp posse camped Sunday night, March 26 a mile north of Henderson Ranch and left at 7:00 a.m. the next day for the Sierra Bonita Ranch of Henry C. Hooker, a wealthy and prominent rancher.

 On April 5 The Tombstone Epitaph printed a letter from an unknown member of the Earp party that recited some of the group's actions after leaving Tombstone and revealed that they were still in the area.
 The writer said the Wyatt posse left Tombstone on the evening of March 25 and camped 6 mi north of town.
 The next day they headed for Dragoon Summit Station where they awaited the train and a messenger.
 They stopped the eastbound train at 1 p.m. and searched the carriages but found nothing.
 It is not known what they were hoping to find.